Kaoff/dice-merge-board/README.md

 ### Basic politeness
 A message that begins politely and ends politely will always be more welcomed than others. ;)

-Don't forget to say hi, take the time to explain your point, and use emojis to thanks people.
+Don't forget to say hi, take the time to explain your point, and use emojis to thank people.